gustavofernandezlembert/Gustavo-Fernandez/README.md

 # [Project 3: Waze Churn Project](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/blob/1cd91b161aed7a225d510c0215afaeec90734e3e/%20Waze%20project%20lab.ipynb)

-This project is part of a larger effort at Waze to increase growth.
-Typically, high retention rates indicate satisfied users who repeatedly use the Waze app over time.
-Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze’s business.
-An accurate model can also help identify specific factors that contribute to churn and answer questions such as:

-* Who are the users most likely to churn?

-* Why do users churn?

-* When do users churn?

-Waze’s data team is in the earliest stages of the churn project.
-The following tasks are needed before the team can begin the data analysis process:

-* Build a dataframe for the churn dataset

-* Examine data type of each column
+Summary
+The Waze data team is currently developing a data analytics project aimed at increasing overall growth by preventing monthly user churn on the Waze app.
+For the purposes of this project, churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.

+This report offers a preliminary data summary, information on the project status and key insights of Milestone 2, which impact the future development of the overall project.

+Milestone 2 Objectives:

+* Inspect user data to learn important relationships between variables.

+Methods:
+* Built a dataframe where Each row represents a single observation, and each column represents a single variable
-* Gather descriptive statistics
+* Collected preliminary statistics
+* Analyzed user behavior

 # [Project 4: SQL Assessment](https://github.com/gustavofernandezlembert/Example_of_SQL_Querys)